Using social values for profit cheapens them, a new study cautions

-Category: Environment Hits: 1Businesses sometimes align themselves with important values such as a clean environment, feminism, or racial justice, thinking it's a win-win: the value gets boosted along with the company's bottom line.
+Category: Environment Hits: 7Businesses sometimes align themselves with important values such as a clean environment, feminism, or racial justice, thinking it's a win-win: the value gets boosted along with the company's bottom line.
 But be careful, warns new research.
 Using these values primarily for self-interested purposes such as profit or reputation can ultimately undermine their special status and erode people's commitment to them.

 Read more https://www.sciencedaily.com/releases/2021/05/210503172837.htm